The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Strong team communication tools including chat and video conferencing

-✓ Generous free plan with core functionality for small teams
+✓ Generous free plan for small teams

-✓ Integrated contact center for multi-channel customer communication
+✓ Integrated contact center for multi-channel communication

-✓ Project management with Kanban, Gantt, and Scrum methodologies
+✓ Project management with Kanban, Gantt, and Scrum

 ✓ Built-in marketing tools including web forms and landing pages

-✓ Mobile access across iOS and Android platforms
+✓ Mobile access across iOS and Android

 ✗ Complex interface with overwhelming navigation